What is network monitoring?

-Monitoring network traffic can provide businesses with valuable information that can be used to better their IT environments.
-If there are problems or issues, knowing the network’s performance can let businesses better address them.
+Network traffic monitoring can provide businesses with valuable information that can be used to better their IT environments.
+If there are problems or issues, knowing the network’s performance can let enterprises address them better.
 It is generally done using a network monitoring tool like the Motadata network monitoring tool, which leverages built-in protocols in a network to collect and process data.

 Significance of network monitoring tool

-An administrator can use network monitoring tools to obtain a birds’ eye view of the entire network’s overall condition, performance, and potential concerns.
-Network monitoring and management can be set up more easily within a streamlined framework by having real-time network statistics available.
+An administrator can use network monitoring tools to obtain a bird’s eye view of the entire network’s overall condition, performance, and potential concerns.
+Network monitoring and management system can be set up more efficiently within a streamlined framework by having real-time network statistics available.

 Data gathered by the network monitoring tools using the protocols are presented graphically to enable administrators to interpret the data to aid with managing network activity.

 Here are some key benefits of network monitoring tools:

 - Optimal performance and resource utilization

 - Troubleshooting and faster resolution